How Much Does it Cost to Remove Solar Panels?

 Any solar installer or solar company should be able to remove panels for you in order to complete the work safely.
 They will also carry insurance that allows them to cover any damage that occurs in the event of an accident.

-However, if the company you purchased from initially is no longer in business, or you prefer to work with another company for whatever reason, any electrician with an NABCEP PV installation certification can also do the work.
+However, if the company you purchased from initially is no longer in business, or you prefer to work with another solar pro for whatever reason, any electrician with an NABCEP PV installation certification can also do the work.
 You can search NABCEP’s database of installers to locate one operating in your area.

 Here’s what you should look for in a removal company: